-- To provide the structure of a building up to 6 storeys in height, which can accommodate either a composite concrete profile metal deck or a cold formed section floor. - The system can also be used as the top storeys (Penthouse) of a building not more than 20m in height.
-The Horizon Offsite Steel Frame element of the building must be constructed off a concrete floor or noncombustible podium/transfer slab. - 3.
-Horizon Offsite Steel Frame System non-loadbearing infill panels can be used in building not more that 20m in height where a fire resistance of 60mins is required (see Section 1 Part B of this Certificate).
+- 1. To provide the structure of a building up to 30m in height to the top floor, which can accommodate either a composite concrete profile metal deck or a cold formed section floor. - The system can also be used as the top storeys (Penthouse) of a building not more than 30m in height.
+The Horizon Offsite Steel Frame element of the building must be constructed off a concrete floor or non-combustible podium/transfer slab. - 3.
+Horizon Offsite Steel Frame System nonloadbearing infill panels can be used in building not more that 30m in height where a fire resistance of 90mins is required (see Section 1 Part B of this Certificate).
 The infill panels can be incorporated in concrete or steel framed building systems which possess their own independent lateral stability systems.

-DESIGN:
+DESIGN

-The Horizon Offsite Steel Frame Building System is intended for use where architect's finalized construction and fire strategy drawings are available and satisfy the Building Regulations 1997 to 2017.
+The Horizon Offsite Steel Frame Building System is intended for use where architect's finalized construction and fire strategy drawings are available and satisfy the Building Regulations 1997 to 2019.
 The Architect and Engineer Design Team of the Developer (the Client) is responsible for the architectural drawings and overall building design to comply with the Building Regulations.

 The Horizon Offsite Steel Frame Building system is designed for use in permanent buildings with brick or block external finishes or with an NSAI Agrément approved external cladding system.
 The compatibility of an NSAI Agrément approved cladding system shall be agreed and confirmed by Horizon Offsite Ltd at design stage to ensure compatibility between both systems.
+Other cladding systems may be suitable but have not been considered as part of this certification.